ramonclaudio/gemma-ai-toolkit/README.md

 ## Overview

-The Gemma AI Wrapper and CLI offers a user-friendly way to leverage Google's latest open-source model Gemma, for text generation and processing tasks such as conversation, summarization, and question answering.
+The Gemma AI Toolkit offers a user-friendly way to leverage Google's latest open-source model Gemma, for text generation and processing tasks such as conversation, summarization, and question answering.

 This toolkit offers both a Python wrapper and a command-line interface without the need for deep technical knowledge.
 It supports various model versions, including special instruction-tuned variants, and allows for offline use once the models are downloaded to your system.